-Issuance of Debentures (in one or more tranches) on private placement basis under this Shelf Placement Memorandum is proposed to be listed on the Negotiated Trade Reporting Platform of NSE and copy of this Shelf Placement Memorandum will be filed with the Negotiated Trade Reporting Platform of the NSE in terms of SEBI (Issue and Listing of Non-Convertible Securities) Regulations, 2021, as amended from time to time.
-It is to be distinctly understood that submission of the Shelf Placement Memorandum to SEBI or NSE should not in any way be deemed or construed to mean that the Shelf Placement Memorandum has been cleared or approved by NSE and / or SEBI; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this Shelf Placement Memorandum , nor does it warrant that this Issuer's securities will be listed or will continue to be listed on the NSE; nor does it take any responsibility for the financial or other soundness of the issuer, its promoters, its management.
+Issuance of Debentures (in one or more tranches) on private placement basis under this Shelf Placement Memorandum is proposed to be listed on the Negotiated Trade Reporting Platform of NSE and/ or the BSE BOND Platform and copy of this Shelf Placement Memorandum will be filed with the Negotiated Trade Reporting Platform of the NSE and/ or the BSE BOND Platform in terms of SEBI (Issue and Listing of Non-Convertible Securities) Regulations, 2021, as amended from time to time.
+It is to be distinctly understood that submission of the Shelf Placement Memorandum to SEBI or NSE or BSE should not in any way be deemed or construed to mean that the Shelf Placement Memorandum has been cleared or approved by NSE and /or BSE and / or SEBI; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this Shelf Placement Memorandum, nor does it warrant that this Issuer's securities will be listed or will continue to be listed on the NSE and/ or BSE; nor does it take any responsibility for the financial or other soundness of the issuer, its promoters, its management.